-Rules of Evidence of import at the operational level in law enforcement and criminal procedures, personal conduct of the officer as a witness, examination of safeguarding personal and constitutional liberties.
+Rules of evidence of importance at the operational level in law enforcement and criminal procedures, personal conduct of the officer as a witness, examination of safeguarding personal and constitutional liberties.
 (F, S)

-CST 1024 Microcomputer Operating Systems
+CST 1023 Microcomputer Operating Systems

 Instruction of the current microcomputer operating systems.
-Purpose of the OS, application of essential commands, file and disk management, directory organization, creating and modifying batch files, and system configurations will be studied.
+Purpose of the OS, application of essential commands, file and disk managment, directory organization, creating and modifying batch files, and system configurations will be studied.
 Both theory and hands-on application will be emphasized.
-Lecture three hours and lab three hours (lab fee required).
-(S)
+(D)

-CST 1104 Introduction to Computer Hardware/Software
+CST 1103 Introduction to Computer Hardware/Software

-An introductory course for the beginning Computer Systems student including such topics as computer hardware, software, and firmware, and terminology.
-It is the first course in preparation toward the A+ certification.
-Lecture three hours, lab three hours (lab fee required).
-(F, S)
+An introductory course for the beginning Computer Systems student including such topics as computer hardware, software, firmware, and terminology.
+Attention to the Hardware objective of the "A+" certification are addressed.
+(D)

-CST 1114 Networking Essentials - Cisco I
+CST 1113 Networking Essentials

 It is the first of four courses preparing the student to sit for the Cisco Certified Networking Associate certification exam.
 It is the study of router hardware and software.
-Topic include the OSImodel, data link and network layer devices, IP addresses, subnet masking, ARP, RARP, cabling, topologies, wiring closets, basic electrical and electronic issues in networks, and TCP/IP network-layer protocols.
-Lecture three hours and lab three hours (lab fee required).
-(F)
+Topics include the IOS model, data link and network layer devices, IP addresses, subnet masking, ARP, RARP, cabling, topologies, wiring closets, basic electrical and electronic issues in networks, and TCP/IP network-layer protocols.
+(D)

-CST 1124 Router Technologies - Cisco II
+CST 1123 Router Technologies

 The second of four courses preparing the student to sit for the Cisco Certified Network Associate Certification exam.
 It is the study of router hardware and software.
-Topics include TCP/IP transport-layer protocols, flow control, IOS, router configuration, IP address configuration, RIP and IGRP routing protocols, IP traffic filtering, and routing problem solving.
-Lecture three hours and lab three hours (lab fee required).
+Topics include TCP/IP transport-layer protocols, flow control, OSI, router configuration, IP address configuration, RIP and IGRP routing protocols, IP traffic filtering, and routing problem solving.
 Prerequisite: CST 1114.
-(S)
+(D)